The Moral Compass: Development

 Simon & Schuster published The Book of Virtues in November 1993 to word of mouth and unexpected success.
-Complier Bennett was a former Secretary of Education for the United States and director of the Office of National Drug Control Policy.
+Compiler Bennett was a former Secretary of Education for the United States and director of the Office of National Drug Control Policy.
 He initially ruled out a follow-up to the collection, "but was swayed by readers who urged him to do so and even sent in their own nominations."
 This led to preparations for print and multimedia successors from March through September 1994, with the print installments modeled after their 1993 precursor.
 As Bennett joked to the Newsweek team, "Maybe I'll call [the sequel] 'Son of the Book of Virtues'."
 John Cribb, a friend of his and a former speech writer for the Education Department, returned as assistant compiler.
 The follow-up's official title, The Moral Compass, was revealed in a May 1995 Los Angeles Times story.

 Release

 The Moral Compass was published on October 20, 1995, and debuted in 15th place on The New York Times Best Seller List (Nonfiction) for November 5.
 Out of the 730,000 copies in its first printing, 550,000 were sold in its first year of publication.
 It was released alongside two companion titles for young audiences, The Book of Virtues for Young People and The Children's Book of Virtues, and the 1996 PBS animated series Adventures from the Book of Virtues.